mahirahalwani/comptia-tech-/README.md

       &emsp;- Why it is used: Easier to convert binary numbers (groups of 3 binary digits = 1 octal digit).
 Common in earlier systems with 12-but, 24-bit, or 36-bit architecture.
 It also improved readability and efficiency in specific computing environments.<br>

 ## 1.2 - UNITS OF MEASURE
-- Units of measure in computing: Bit & Byte, Larger Units, Data Transfer Rates, Hertz, RPM, Watts.<br>
+- Units of measure in computing: Bit & Byte (fundamental building blocks of data), Larger Units, Data Transfer Rates, Hertz, RPM, Watts.<br>
 - Bit (binary digit)<br>
       &emsp;- Smallest unit of data in computing.<br>
       &emsp;- Can be either a 0 or a 1<br>